Kalob98/Face-Recognition-Blurring/README.md

 # Predicting Instagram likes
+This project will try to predict the number of likes a person will recieve based on the number of features their picture has.
-Project for Data Science and Digital Image Processing courses at Tartu University
+Project for Data Science and Digital Image Processing courses at Tartu University.